Insecticide for Bed Bugs

 Bringing Items Into the Home

 It is very important to inspect articles bought into the home very carefully.
 Look into the seams of all clothes purchased, no matter how expensive.
-Often clothes are made in countries that have always been infested with bedbugs, and the clothes are shipped to stores carrying the bugs.
+Often clothes are made in countries that have always had infestation problems, and the clothes are shipped to stores carrying the bugs.

 Inspect new mattresses or furniture before bringing them into the home.
-Delivery trucks and moving trucks that carried items with bedbugs can have the bugs in the truck, and they then get on the furniture being delivered to a home.
+Delivery trucks and moving trucks that carried items infested can have the bugs in the truck, and they then get on the furniture being delivered to a home.

 Office Buildings and Child Care Centers

-Office buildings and even the homes of friends could have bedbugs.
-An action as innocent as hugging an acquaintance can transmit a bedbug from one person to another.
+Office buildings and even the homes of friends could be hosts; an action as innocent as hugging an acquaintance can transmit this pest from one person to another.

 Be Diligent But Not Paranoid

-While no one wants to become paranoid about contracting bedbugs, caution is advised.
-A person who suddenly finds they have a bedbug problem should not feel they did anything wrong or that they did not keep the house clean enough.
+While no one wants to become paranoid about contracting these bloodsucking insects, caution is advised.
+A person who suddenly finds they have a problem should not feel they did anything wrong or that they did not keep the house clean enough.

-Bedbug infestations can happen no matter how diligent the person has been in attempting to protect their home and family from these bugs.
-Once a bedbug problem has been discovered, a prompt and quick reaction is the best way to try and control the problem before the entire home becomes infected.
+Infestations can happen no matter how diligent the person has been in attempting to protect their home and family.
+Once a problem has been discovered, a prompt and quick reaction is the best way to try and control the problem before the entire home becomes infected.

 If a family member starts to complain about getting bitten by something when they are asleep or having unexplained itching, the bed should be thoroughly examined immediately.

 Check the creases of bed linen as well as the seams and tufts of mattresses and box springs to see if there are any small seed-like bugs or eggs.
-Tiny spots of blood on bed linen are another sign of bedbugs.
+Tiny spots of blood on bed linen are another sign.

-A female bedbug can lay 200 to 500 tiny eggs in batches of 10 to 50.
+A female can lay 200 to 500 tiny eggs in batches of 10 to 50.
 They usually lay the eggs on rough surfaces like wood.
 The eggs are covered with a gluey material, and the eggs will hatch in up to ten days.
-This is a lot of bedbugs, which is why a home can quickly become inundated with the bugs.
+Homes can quickly become inundated with these pests.

 Hiding Spots and Key Indicators

-Bedbug droppings look like dark brown or reddish fecal spots or a liquid that is light brown or black that often beads up or is absorbed into material.
-An area that has a high infestation of bedbugs will often give off a smell like coriander.
+Their droppings look like dark brown or reddish fecal spots or a liquid that is light brown or black that often beads up or is absorbed into material.
+An area that has a high infestation will often give off a smell like coriander.

-Looking at the bites on a person can often distinguish an infestation of bedbugs.
-Bedbugs and fleas both bite in rows.
-If a person has two to three bites in a row on their body, it is probably from bedbugs.
+Looking at the bites on a person can often distinguish an infestation.
+Both these bugs and the nd fleas both bite in rows.
+If a person has two to three bites in a row on their body, it is probably from these pests.

 Disease Transmission

-The thought has long been held that bedbugs do not transmit disease.
-However, a recent study in Vancouver reported that bedbugs with methicillin-resistant staphylococcus aureus, or MRSA, have been found.
+The thought has long been held that they do not transmit disease.
+However, a recent study in Vancouver reported that bugs with methicillin-resistant staphylococcus aureus, or MRSA, have been found.

-Scientists crushed and analyzed bedbugs, and three of the five had MRSA, which is a superbug that is resistant to any known antibiotic.
-More studies need to be performed, but the commonly held thought may be challenged about bedbugs and disease.
+Scientists crushed and analyzed bugs, and three of the five had MRSA, which is a superbug that is resistant to any known antibiotic.
+More studies need to be performed, but the commonly held thought may be challenged about the bugs and disease.

-There are several ways to eliminate bedbugs in the home, but before starting some preparation steps should be taken.
+There are several ways to eliminate an infestation in the home, but before starting some preparation steps should be taken.
 The first thing to do is to determine the extent of the infestation.

-If caught early enough, the bedbugs can be isolated to a specific room, but a professional pest management company will need to do an assessment to determine if other rooms are infected.
-There are several methods of inspection for bedbugs.
+If caught early enough, the bugs can be isolated to a specific room, but a professional pest management company will need to do an assessment to determine if other rooms are infected.
+There are several methods of inspection.

 Tactics From the Pro’s

-One way a professional can detect bedbug infestations is to use the sticky traps in areas where bedbugs are commonly found, often with a heat lamp in the center of the trap to attract the bugs.
+One way a professional can detect infestations is to use the sticky traps in areas where they are commonly found, often with a heat lamp in the center of the trap to attract the bugs.

 Controlling Infestations as a Homeowner

-There are things the homeowner can do to help control the bedbug infestation.
+There are things the homeowner can do to help control the infestation.

-• Steam clean all infested mattresses and pillows.
+- Steam clean all infested mattresses and pillows.
 Completely take apart the bed and clean it and the room with the diluted enzyme cleaner.
-Use a wet vac with the enzyme cleaner to clean the floors.
+Use a wet vacuum with the enzyme cleaner to clean the floors.

-Isopropyl Alcohol, or rubbing alcohol, will kill bedbugs on contact.
-Make a solution of one part rubbing alcohol with one part water in a spray bottle, and liberally spray all areas where bedbugs might be living.
+Isopropyl Alcohol, or rubbing alcohol, will kill them on contact.
+Make a solution of one part rubbing alcohol with one part water in a spray bottle, and liberally spray all areas where they might be living.

 Let the areas dry naturally, and use less water on surfaces and areas that could be sensitive to water.
-This is an effective method of killing bedbugs.
+This is an effective method for eradication.

-This is quite a bit of work for the homeowner, and it really is a maintenance solution to the bedbug problem.
-There are other professional methods of eliminating bedbugs from the home or dwelling.
+This is quite a bit of work for the homeowner, and it really is a maintenance solution to this problem.
+There are other professional methods of eliminating them from the home or dwelling.

-Professional pest management services often use intense heat to kill bedbugs.
-A process called Thermal Remediation using Ambient Heat is when the home is heated to at least 140 degrees F for at least two hours, or 130 degrees F for three hours.
-The heat is effective in killing most bed bugs along with their eggs.
+Professional pest management services often use intense heat to kill these insects.
+A process called Thermal Remediation using Ambient Heat is when the home is heated to at least 140°F for at least two hours, or 130°F for three hours.
+The heat is effective in killing most adults along with their eggs.

 The lethal heat has to penetrate all areas of the home in order to be effective.
-Adversely, chilling the home to temperatures of 32 degrees or lower for several days will also be effective in killing bedbugs.
+Adversely, chilling the home to temperatures of 32°F or lower for several days will also an effective method.
 These methods can be very expensive, costing between $800 and $2,000 just for an apartment.

 Home Steamers Versus Professional Steamers